 Example scenario: process orders exactly once

-The Data Store will automatically avoid creating duplicates, so in the Blend you could simply retrieve ALL orders every time and add them to the Data Store over and over.
+The Data Store will automatically avoid creating duplicates, so in the automation you could simply retrieve ALL orders every time and add them to the Data Store over and over.
 There's no need to read them incrementally.
 In the Data Store, every order will only exist once.

 For this scenario, make sure to set

 Action to perform on duplicate to "Do nothing".

 A second automation can read orders from the Data Store, process them and set the status of each order to